AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     aliases in the global state visible from SPARK after the package elaboration)

+* [ADA_SUBPROGRAMS]
-* Subprograms that are not analyzed, yet are called from SPARK code, need to comply with the implicit or explicit contracts used by GNATprove to analyze calls to these subprograms.
+  Subprograms that are not analyzed, yet are called from SPARK code, need to comply with the implicit or explicit contracts used by GNATprove to analyze calls to these subprograms.
 This concerns: